alinahid477/jenkinsonk8s/README.md

 **Now Jenkins is good to go with Kubernetes and will scale per job.**

-Checkout sample Jenkins file here:
+Checkout sample pipeline definition in the sample-java pipeline it will create as part of the deployment.
+You can save it as Jenkins file for your own pipeline.